Okazakee/mcserver-lazymc-docker/README.md

 This image provides a basic Minecraft server using one of the supported providers.
 All customizations are left to the user.

-# To do:
-- [x] Add Docker Compose section in this README.
-- [x] Do not trgger github actions when README or actions yml get pushed.
-- [x] Push updated README to Dockerhub Repo.
-- [x] Better logging, remove useless console outputs and give the user clear and clean messages of what is going on.
-- [x] Replace Openjdk with Temurin -> reduced docker image size by 57.52%!
-- [x] Fix fetch when user specifies a build number.
-- [x] Add flag to disable lazymc.
-- [ ] Build a webpage for the project.
-- [ ] Automatically update server variables inside lazymc.toml:
-  - [x] Jar startup command.
-  - [ ] MC ports for lazymc proxy.
-  - [ ] MC version.
-  - [ ] Wake on start true/false.
-  - [ ] Time before sleep.
-  - [ ] MOTDs for sleeping/starting/stopping states.
-  - [ ] Client messages for starting/stopping states.
-  - [ ] Rcon values.

 # Supported server providers:
 Wamt more?
 Let me know in the [issues](https://github.com/Okazakee/mcserver-lazymc-docker/issues).
 - Vanilla